grpc/proposal/A17-client-side-health-checking.md

 - May need yet another runtime registry to find client health checking implementation.
 Alternatively may hand-roll the protobuf serialization.
+- Will need plumbing to allow creating a trace event.

 ### Go